 What's inside this article

 Poor Esther.
-She may have risen from humble roots to become queen of one of the greatest empires in history.
-She may have saved the entire Jewish people from extermination at the hands of a powerful despot bent on genocide.
-And yet, her story’s place in the canon of Scripture has been questioned more than any other by Christian and Jewish scholars, as well as by skeptics to whom it presumably shouldn’t matter.
+She rose from humble roots to become queen of one of the great empires in history.
+She saved the Jewish people from extermination at the hands of a genocidal despot.
+And yet, her story’s place in Scripture has been questioned more than any other by Christian and Jewish scholars, as well as by skeptics to whom it shouldn’t matter.

 There are reasons for this, of course.
-The book of Esther never once mentions God.
-It doesn’t use religious language or imagery, nor does it offer any theological comment on the events it records.
+The book of Esther never mentions God.
+It doesn’t use religious language or imagery, nor does it offer theological comment on the events it details.
 Instead, it focuses on the courage and ingenuity (and sometimes fallible motives) of Esther and her cousin Mordecai as they effect the rescue of their people.

 But there’s another reason Esther often gets the short end of the canonical stick.
-As a rule, a lot of Christians as well as Jews (plus some of those curiously interested skeptics) like to divide history into two categories, sacred and secular.
+A lot of Christians as well as Jews (plus some of those curiously interested skeptics) like to divide history into two categories, sacred and secular.
 Events recorded in the Bible are sacred history, and those outside, secular history.

-The story of Esther, however, doesn’t fit too neatly into that paradigm.
+The story of Esther, however, doesn’t fit that paradigm.
 It straddles the categories, blurs the lines between them.
-In fact, it suggests that the categories don’t exist at all, that there’s only one history – and that God is sovereign over it.
+In fact, it suggests the categories don’t exist at all, that there’s only one history – and God is sovereign over it.

 Esther and the unseen hand of God

-Esther takes place during the Jewish exile, roughly halfway between the earlier return of the Jews under Zerubbabel and the later returns under Ezra and Nehemiah.
+Esther takes place during the Jewish exile, between the first wave of returning Jews under Zerubbabel and the later returns under Ezra and Nehemiah.
 Persia has replaced Babylon as the chief imperial superpower of the ancient world.
 The Persian king, Ahasuerus, is on the hunt for a new wife and institutes a nationwide search for pretty young women to fill his harem.
 Esther, a young Jewish woman living in the Persian capital of Susa, is culled in the search, catches the king’s eye, and is chosen as the new queen.

 In the meantime, her older cousin (and surrogate father) Mordecai sticks close to the royal palace to watch over Esther.
 He instructs his cousin to tell no one she’s Jewish, not even her new husband the king.
-Mordecai also uncovers a plot to assassinate Ahasuerus, which brings him to the attention of the king’s viceroy, Haman.
+Mordecai also uncovers a plot to assassinate Ahasuerus, which gets him noticed by the king’s viceroy, Haman.
 As a Jew, Mordecai refuses to bow down and pay homage to Haman.
-In response, the enraged royal official persuades the king to allow him to issue an edict calling for the execution of all Jews within the empire.
+In response, the enraged viceroy persuades the king to issue an edict calling for the execution of all Jews within the empire.

-The entire account makes no mention of divine agency, highlighting instead the heroism of Esther and Mordecai, as well as the ethnic (rather than religious) solidarity of the Jewish people.
-Nevertheless, with its dramatic reversals, apparent coincidences and perfectly timed events, it’s not hard to see a divine hand operating behind the scenes.
-It’s this subtext that earns Esther its place in the canon of Scripture: God not only works through direct miraculous intervention, but also indirectly through regular human affairs.
+The entire account makes no mention of divine agency, highlighting instead the heroism of Esther and Mordecai, and focusing on the ethnic (rather than religious) identity of the Jews.
+Nevertheless, with its dramatic reversals, apparent coincidences and perfectly timed series of events, it’s not hard to see a divine hand operating behind the scenes.
+It’s this subtext that earns Esther its place in the canon of Scripture: God not only works through miraculous intervention, but also through regular human affairs.